 Wimbledon Windmill

-Tucked away on the edge of the Common, this 19th-century Grade II-listed windmill is part museum, part storybook moment.
+Tucked away on the edge of the Common, this 19th-century Grade II-listed windmill is one of the most iconic things to do in Wimbledon.
 Climb up for a peek at the sails, then explore the exhibits on rural life and early engineering in the free-to-enter museum.
 A breezy detour, especially if you’ve packed a picnic.